 Pets must be carried or kept on leash in the common areas and apartment hallways.
 The Association supports enforcement of leash laws in Arlington County and the City of Alexandria.
+Pursuant to Article XI, Section 3(e) of the Bylaws, in addition to dogs, the use of a leash while in the common areas is required for all household pets that are not otherwise contained or controlled, including without limitation, cats, ferrets, parrots, and rabbits.

-Dog owners and pet walkers must clean up after their pets and dispose of feces in the street trashcans.
+Dog owners and pet walkers must clean up after their pets and dispose of feces in the street trash cans.
 Disposal at curbside or in the trash containers located in the trash enclosures throughout the neighborhood trash is prohibited.